Staff Profile

 Postgraduate Supervision

-I have supervised 19 PhD students to successful completion in under four years, and have examined 23 doctoral theses in the following fields: human geography (Aberystwyth, Cardiff, Cork, Durham, Glasgow, Hull, Leeds, National University of Singapore, Reading, Roskilde and St Andrews), religious studies (Chester, Oslo) and Islamic Studies (Edinburgh), social work (Durham), peace studies (Coventry) sociology (Edinburgh and Monash), social psychology (Cape Town), and cultural studies (University of Western Sydney).
+Peter has supervised 21 PhD students to successful completion in under four years, and has examined 27 doctoral theses in the following fields: human geography (Aberystwyth, Birmingham, Cardiff, Cork, Durham, Glasgow, Hull, Leeds, Liverpool, National University of Singapore, Reading, Roskilde, Rotterdam, St Andrews and University of Hong Kong, Western Sydney), religious studies (Chester, Oslo), Islamic Studies (Edinburgh), social work (Durham), peace studies (Coventry) sociology (Edinburgh, Monash, and UWS), social psychology (Cape Town), and cultural studies (Western Sydney).
+Please feel free to contact Peter if you are interested in applying to do PhD research in a topic related to his research interests.

 Current students include:

-Helen Woolley is researching adopted children's transitions to security in middle childhood (ESRC plus 3.5 collaborative with Adoption UK (with Matej Blazek and Helen Charnley (Durham))
+Helen Woolley is researching adopted children's transitions to security in middle childhood (ESRC plus 3.5 collaborative with Adoption UK (with Matej Blazek)

 Students who have completed their doctoral studies since 2020: